quinyuter/Pitch-Sequencing-RNN/README.md

 PyBaseball is a library in python that scrapes Baseball Reference, Baseball Savant, and FanGraphs to give the best and most in depth data available.
 I am using the statcast_pitcher() function to get the data from these two pitchers.

 Data Dictionary: https://baseballsavant.mlb.com/csv-docs

+## Documents
+- Pitch_by_Pitch_cleaning.ipynb: Code to clean the data initially.
+This does not include dealing with outliers, label encoding, or normalization
+- sale_2024_cleaned.csv, skubal_2024_cleaned.csv: Initial cleaned data.
+Because the data I am using comes through a library, I wanted to save it as a csv so I didn't have to run the pitch_by_pitch_cleaning.ipynb file.